andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Andy Meet Aspen, Aspen Meet Zane</h4>
 After a few days of rehearsals we're tasked with building our costumes.
 Mark gave us a few ideas of characters he typically likes to see and outfits that might work.
-In advance of costume day everyone rummages through their closet and brings a menagerie of clothes, hats, bags, and accessories for consideration.
+In advance of costume day everyone rummaged through their closet and brought a menagerie of clothes, hats, bags, and accessories for consideration.

 It shouldn't stretch the imagination that a roomful of dancers let loose on costumes makes for a gleeful atmosphere.
 The cast is buzzing, exchanging outfits,